 LUNAR-qsFLU has been designed to take advantage of our expertise in both LUNAR lipid delivery systems and our STARR self-amplifying mRNA technology.
 This platform has been shown to deliver effective protection against COVID-19 and has been optimized to elicit robust immunogenicity with acceptable reactogenicity at a lower dose than conventional mRNA vaccines with the objective of creating a highly effective influenza vaccine for use in general and high-risk populations.
-Working with CSL Seqirus, we generated a comprehensive non-clinical data package to support the initiation of the Phase 1 clinical trial with a novel influenza mRNA vaccine candidate.
+Working with CSL Seqirus, we generated a comprehensive non-clinical data package to support the initiation of the Phase 1 clinical trial with a novel influenza sa-mRNA vaccine candidate.
 A Phase 1 dose-finding safety and immunogenicity study was initiated in January 2024 in Australia.
-As of May 1, 2024, 84 healthy young adults were recruited in the study and received one of four dose levels of the study vaccine or a licensed influenza vaccine.
-The recruitment of older adults is ongoing.
-Additional preclinical mouse immunogenicity studies and nonclinical safety studies have been completed that will help enable the Phase 2 clinical trial.